Steve Wood

-Stephen Dwain "Steve" Wood (born 1963 in Cleveland, Ohio) is an American bishop.
-He is currently serving as the first bishop of the Diocese of the Carolinas, a diocese of the Anglican Church in North America (ACNA), as well as rector of St. Andrew's Anglican Church in Mount Pleasant, South Carolina.
+Stephen Dwain Wood (born October 12, 1963) is an American Anglican bishop.
+Since June 2024, he has been archbishop of the Anglican Church in North America (ACNA), which was formed in the late 2000s as part of the Anglican realignment.
+In addition to being archbishop, he is also the sitting bishop of the ACNA's Diocese of the Carolinas.
+He was rector of St. Andrew's Church in Mount Pleasant, South Carolina for 25 years.

+Wood was born in Ohio and entered ordained ministry in the Episcopal Church.
+He became rector of St. Andrew's in 2000, growing it into what The Post and Courier called "one of the Lowcountry's biggest church success stories."
+In 2010, he led St. Andrew's out of the Episcopal Diocese of South Carolina in 2012 and became vicar general of the Diocese of the Carolinas as it formed.
+He was made a bishop in August 2012.

+In July 2024, Wood was elected the third archbishop and primate of the ACNA.
+His tenure as primate has been marked by several controversies, including the disaffiliation of the Jurisdiction of the Armed Forces and Chaplaincy from the ACNA following Wood's inhibition of its bishop.
+In October 2025, Wood became the first ACNA archbishop to have a presentment filed against him, when a complaint filed by 11 clergy and laypeople alleged that Wood had engaged in sexual misconduct, plagiarism of sermons and bullying of church staff.
+Wood said he did not believe the accusations had merit.
+In November 2025, he was suspended from engaging in ordained ministry as archbishop and diocesan bishop while the investigation proceeded.

 Early life and career

-Wood was born in Cleveland, Ohio and grew up in Wickliffe, Ohio.
-He received his B.A. from Cleveland State University in 1986 and his M.Div. from Virginia Theological Seminary in 1991, after which he was ordained to the priesthood of the Episcopal Church.
+Wood was born in Cleveland, Ohio, and grew up in Wickliffe, Ohio.
+He received his B.A. from Cleveland State University in 1986 and his M.Div. from Virginia Theological Seminary in 1991, after which he was ordained to the priesthood in the Episcopal Church.
 Wood served at Episcopal churches in Ohio until being called in 2000 as rector of St. Andrew's, Mount Pleasant, which was then a parish of the Episcopal Diocese of South Carolina.

-Under Wood's leadership, St. Andrews was described as "one of the Lowcountry’s biggest church success stories", growing to a membership of more than 3,000 and planting new churches in Goose Creek, downtown Charleston, and the Park Circle area of North Charleston.
-In 2006, Wood was one of three finalists in the election for Bishop of South Carolina; ultimately Mark Lawrence was elected.
-In 2010, St. Andrew's voted by a large margin to leave the Episcopal Church and affiliate with the Anglican Church in North America.
+Under Wood's leadership, St. Andrews was described as "one of the Lowcountry's biggest church success stories", growing to a membership of more than 3,000 and planting new churches in Goose Creek, downtown Charleston, and the Park Circle area of North Charleston.
+In 2006, Wood was one of three finalists in the election for bishop of South Carolina; ultimately Mark Lawrence was elected.
+In 2010, St. Andrew's voted by a large margin to leave the Episcopal Church and affiliate with the Diocese of the Holy Spirit under the leadership of Bishop John Guernsey in the Anglican Church in North America.